TanavT/1TBCSSFile/my-react-app/README.md

     MONGO_URL="mongodb+srv://admin:f3lJXIPnGKj8Vvm2@test-1tbcssfile.kzjerbb.mongodb.net/?appName=test-1TBCSSFile"

-## Placing .env
+## Where to place .env
 1) Within the my-react-app directory of the project
-2) On render.com, goto your service -> environment -> secret files -> upload files -> upload the .env
+2) On render.com, goto your service -> environment -> secret files -> upload files -> upload the .env and then click save rebuild and redeploy

 ## Running Cloud

-1)Go to render.com and deploy the latest commit (If the build fails, make sure you set the build and run commands as well as the root directory correctly!)
+1) Go to render.com and manually deploy the latest commit (If the build fails, make sure you set the build and run commands as well as the root directory correctly!)
-2)Inside your terminal where you ran the firebase commands, run
+2) Inside your terminal where you ran the firebase commands, run

+    npm run build
     firebase deploy

 The terminal will now display the link to the firebase website!